Wheat extends rally as US crop rating fall keeps weather in focus

 * Grains prone to short-covering bursts

-CHICAGO, April 23 (Reuters) - Chicago wheat firmed on Tuesday and notched a new two-month peak as a decline in U.S. winter wheat conditions focused attention on weather risks to northern hemisphere crops.
+CHICAGO, April 23 (Reuters) - Chicago wheat surged to a two-month high on Tuesday as a decline in U.S. winter wheat conditions focused attention on weather risks to northern hemisphere crops.

 Corn and soybeans also edged up slightly on U.S. spring planting risks.